viamrobotics/docs/docs/components/camera/join-pointclouds.md

 ---
-title: "Configure a Join Pointclouds View"
+title: "Configure a Join Point Clouds View"
-linkTitle: "Join Pointclouds"
+linkTitle: "Join Point Clouds"
 weight: 40
 type: "docs"
 description: "Combine the point clouds from multiple camera sources and project them to be from the point of view of target_frame."